Friday, April 24, 2009

 College Or Pro

-As we approached our deadline for Fridays post on the process of an athlete deciding whether or not to choose the pros or college, we came across an article written several years ago by retired Director of Team One Showcases, Jeff Spelman.
+As many high school graduated players ponder whether or not to choose the pros or college, we came across an article written several years ago by retired Director of Team One Showcases, Jeff Spelman.
 It's a timeless article that holds true even in todays competitive recruiting environment...So with the permission of the staffers at Team One Baseball, we are reprinting his article...Enjoy...RT Staff.

 College vs. Pro

 By Jeff Spelman

 For many "blue chip" high school baseball players the most difficult decision to make is not which college to attend.

 Thousands of high school senior baseball players will be looking forward with great anticipation and hope to the Major League Amateur Free Agent Draft, held each June.Four or five seniors will become instant millionaires.Perhaps a hundred or so others will be very happy with the draft.
 All others will likely be disappointed because they were chosen late or not selected at all.

 Major League teams can make as many selections as they want.
 In 1995, several teams bowed out after the 45th round while others went beyond 80 rounds.
 But the later a player is drafted, the less likely he is to sign.
 Of the 1,666 players drafted in 1995, approximately 780 were high school players.
 Of the number drafted, usually 225 to 250 high school players sign contracts.

 WHAT'S BEST FOR YOUR SON?
 Be realistic and look at the numbers.
 Pro teams thrive on players that think they will overcome the long odds against becoming a major league player.
 Actually only 5 to 6 percent of drafted players ever play a day in the major leagues And about 40 percent of the first round draft picks never make it either.